-Open Loop Microphone Test (updated)
+Open Loop Microphone Test (V4)

 A test sequence for measuring a microphone on a device such as a smartphone or tablet where there is no direct connection between the microphone and the computer.

 This sequence demonstrates the two most common microphone measurements, frequency response and sensitivity, on a microphone embedded in a recording device.
-Typically when measuring a microphone the response of the device can be captured simultaneously with the stimulus.
-However, with devices such as voice recorders and wireless telephones forming a closed loop can be cumbersome or impossible.
+Typically, when measuring a microphone the response of the device can be captured simultaneously with the stimulus.
+However, with devices such as voice recorders and wireless telephone forming a closed loop can be cumbersome or impossible.
 This sequence demonstrates how to measure such a device by recording the signal on the device under test, transferring that recording to the computer running SoundCheck and then using a Recall step to import the recorded waveform and analyze it.

 The final display shows two graphs.
 The top X-Y graph displays the data at its absolute level in dBFS/Pa (since the imported recording is digital, the results will be in FS or dBFS rather than Volts or dBV).
 The lower graph shows the windowed recorded signal analyzed by the software.
-In addition the calculated sensitivity at 1 kHz and the frequency response margin is also displayed.
+In addition, the calculated sensitivity at 1kHz and the frequency response margin is also displayed.

-Setup & Calibration
+Hardware Setup and Calibration

-- Calibrate the source speaker as per the instructions in the SoundCheck manual.
+- Calibrate the source speaker as per the instructions in the SoundCheck manual

 Download Sequence documentation (PDF)